 Household

-At home, distilled water is commonly used and mixed with infant formula to avoid the risks of infection and diseases.
+Distilled water is commonly used and mixed with infant formula at home to avoid the risks of infection and diseases.

 Another one is the Continuous positive airway pressure (CPAP) machine.
-Basically, distilled water is poured into the water chamber of the CPAP humidifier, which people mostly use for sleep apnea.
+Distilled water is poured into the water chamber of the CPAP humidifier, which people mostly use for sleep apnea.

-In another example, distilled water is also used with a neti pot to clear sinuses, or at least, lessen their symptoms.
-Likewise, distilled water is also used in your clothes iron to eliminate scale buildup.
+In another example, distilled water is used with a neti pot to clear sinuses or lessen their symptoms.
+Likewise, distilled water is used in your clothes iron to eliminate scale buildup.

 Dangers of Drinking Distilled Water

-Despite some claims that distilled water is healthy, there are a few disadvantages to drinking it.
-Here are a few things you might consider before totally changing to distilled water.
+Despite some claims that distilled water is healthy, drinking has a few disadvantages.
+Here are a few things you might consider before changing to distilled water.

 It May Not Protect Your Teeth from Decay Despite Claims

-Dentists have found out that most children who are drinking bottled water are prone to tooth cavities.
+Dentists have discovered that most children drinking bottled water are prone to tooth cavities.
 This is because distilled water does not contain fluoride, which is responsible for strengthening teeth.

-However, other studies have shown that non-fluoridated water is not the main reason for tooth decay because consuming sugary foods and unhygienic is.
+However, other studies have shown that non-fluoridated water is not the main cause of tooth decay, as consuming sugary foods is unhygienic.

 Still, fluoride in water can be a great factor in protecting the teeth.
 This is why most water supplies in the US fluoridate their water.